Want to Feel Better About Your Finances? Get Buckets.

 Bucket #3: “The Three Ball” (10+ Years)

-This should be where your retirement accounts and long-term money focused on building your wealth are positioned.
-It is where you should take the most risk when you are younger and adjust accordingly as you get closer to retirement.
-If you fund the first two buckets sufficiently, you will not have to worry as much about market cycles.
+This should be where your retirement accounts and long-term money focused on building wealth are located.
+It is where you can take the most risk because the first two buckets will be utilized for spending needs first.
+If you fund those sufficiently over time, you will not have to worry as much about market cycles.
 You can let your assets remain uninterrupted to participate in long-term compounding.
 By not interrupting that process, the results have the potential to be truly remarkable.

 • Should be focused on growth-oriented strategies to build long-term wealth the younger you are

 It is important to understand the risks you are taking, and where you are taking them.
 Are those two factors aligned?
-Having an account to day trade is useful, but is that money you may need soon?
+Having an account to day trade could be useful, but is that money you may need soon?
 What are the capital gains tax implications?
 Would a market sell-off keep you up at night?
-Are your retirement accounts invested to fit your timeline and goals?
-What bucket should fund a major expense like a home renovation?
-This approach can help you answer those questions and give you more confidence in your financial picture.
-By focusing on “getting buckets” now, you can make sure you’re not relying on heaving a half-court shot at the buzzer when it comes to your retirement.
+Are your retirement accounts invested to fit your specific time horizon and cashflow needs?
+What bucket should fund a major expense like a home renovation or unexpected healthcare costs?
+The bucket approach can help you answer those questions ahead of time and give you more confidence in your financial picture.
+By “getting buckets” now, you can make sure you’re not relying on heaving a half-court shot at the buzzer when it comes to your retirement.

 Citations